 How to Make Green Tea Taste Good: Beat Bitter Flavors With These 8 Tips

 Green tea is also notorious for developing bitter flavors if it's not brewed correctly.
 If you've tried green tea and find the flavor biting, you're probably making it wrong.
+The taste of green tea should be grassy, vegetal, nutty, or herbaceous, but never bitter.
 Controlling water temperature and selecting high quality leaves can make all the difference.
 With the following tips, you can make your green tea taste better.

 Why Does Green Tea Taste Bitter?

 One reason green tea tastes bitter is you're using the wrong water.
 Tap water and distilled water don't develop tea flavors well.
 Minerals and chemicals in tap water can react with chemical compounds in green tea and turn the taste sour.
 Distilled water doesn't release flavor and results in a weak tea.
 Always use pure, filtered, or spring water when making your tea.

 The main culprits behind bitter green teas are temperature and steeping time.
 Green teas brewed at high temperatures turn bitter because polyphenols are released too fast.
 Steeping green tea for too long also results in bitter flavors.
 Essentially, brewing green tea is just like cooking a meal.
 If you leave it cooking for too long, it burns and tastes bad.

 Poor quality green tea can also produce bad flavor.
 Loose tea tends to deliver better flavor than tea bags.
 That's because tea bags contain the dust and fannings of the tea leaves, which are lower quality and more prone to impart bitter taste. when you want to drink green tea with delicious flavor, stick to loose leaf teas.